lesleyrs/clipboard-narrator/README.md

 ![clipboard-narrator](https://user-images.githubusercontent.com/19632758/209919039-a4bc489e-7da1-4272-81be-cf920e1781db.png)

 On desktop it'll be able to read from your clipboard in the background.
 No internet connection needed.
 Smart stopping voice added by copying 1 word[^1], this allows you to start and stop a voice without requiring window focus.
+Auto-saves textedit to .txt file and settings to .dat file on closing.

 Current problems are commented in [`main.gd`](main.gd#L15), but it's completely functional.